chlorid/a_file_explorer/README.md

 # a(kai)_file_explorer
 This is a web gui based tool to handle Akai S900/950, S1000,S1100/S3000 file System containers as well as harddisks formatted with one of the machines.
+After a request I added support for importing hfe images of S3000 disks made for gotek drives.
+To make this work, you need a library.
+This is described further below.

 The program pretty much gives akaiutil by Klaus Michael Indlekofer (Available here: https://sourceforge.net/projects/akaiutil/) a web based GUI.
 I distribute a slightly modified version of the program to create a library from it.
 The Program is published under the GNU 2.0 public license.